anishrana2001/Openshift/EX380/05-03-Gitops.md

   - The filesystem is root
   - The overwrite policy is true
   - The object is applied only on the nodes marked with machineconfiguration.openshift.io/role: worker
-  - Sets the permission on /etc/worker-swissre on all odes to r- - r- - r - -
+  - Sets the permission on /etc/worker-swissre on all nodes to r- - r- - r - -

 ---